Ross A. McGinnis: Military career

 McGinnis had wanted to be a soldier since kindergarten and joined the United States Army through the Delayed Entry Program on his 17th birthday, on June 14, 2004.
 Following basic training at Fort Benning, Georgia, he was assigned to the 1st Battalion, 26th Infantry Regiment, in Ledward Barracks, Schweinfurt, Germany.

 In August 2006, aged 19, the regiment was deployed to eastern Baghdad and he was serving as a .50 caliber machine-gunner in a HMMWV during operations against insurgents in Adhamiyah.
 On December 4, while his platoon was on mounted patrol in Adhamiyah, a grenade was thrown into his vehicle.
 He shouted a warning to the other four men in the vehicle, so they could prepare for the blast.
 When one of the men responded they could not see where the device had landed, instead of jumping out of the gunner's hatch, McGinnis threw his back over the grenade, absorbing the bulk of the blast.
 He was killed instantly, but the other occupants suffered only minor injuries.

-A single yellow rose adorned with the 1st Infantry Division patch lies at the base of Spc.
-Ross McGinnis' headstone in Arlington National Cemetery.
+Specialist Ross McGinnis' headstone in Arlington National Cemetery.

 McGinnis is buried at Arlington National Cemetery in Virginia.
 Since the beginning of the Iraq War, he is one of five known United States servicemembers who have thrown themselves on a live grenade.
 The other personnel known to have done this are Marine Corporal Jason Dunham, Navy SEAL Petty Officer 2nd Class Michael A. Monsoor, Marine Corporal Kyle Carpenter, and Marine Sergeant Rafael Peralta.
 McGinnis was the fourth recipient of the Medal of Honor in the course of the Iraq War.

 A ceremony was held in the east room of the White House on June 2, 2008, in which the medal was presented to his family by President George W. Bush.
 In addition to his family and the President, many other notable people attended the ceremony, including the Vice President, the Secretary of Veterans Affairs James Peake, Secretary of the Army Pete Geren, Secretary of the Air Force Michael Wynne, General Jim "Hoss" Cartwright, and the Vice Chairman of the Joint Chiefs.
 Several members of Congress also attended as did members of McGinnis' unit from Iraq, including the other soldiers from the vehicle he sacrificed his life to save.